 We recently sat down and had to remind ourselves of the basics of what it is that we need to do to get ourselves back on track and those basics always seem to be what settles us back into the routine of ease- managing our time, owning our time without it owning us.
 We thought we would share those with you.

 Set Goals For The Week

 We usually have set Sunday as self-care time, which also includes setting goals for the upcoming week and talking about what is ahead.
-This allows time to plan for ourselves as a couple, blocking time in our calendars for what we know is coming up, meal planning, etc. When we set our goals for the week, we also set the expectations for what we realistically think we can and cannot achieve.
+This allows time to plan for ourselves as a couple, blocking time in our calendars for what we know is coming up, meal planning, etc. When we set our goals for the week, we also set expectations for what we really think we can and cannot achieve.